 - " The COVID-19 pandemic, which has had major human, social, and economic costs across the Caribbean, has further complicated policymakers' task of ensuring sustainable, inclusive, and transformational development within their respective countries and, by extension, throughout the region.
 As the Caribbean already faces a number of health issues, notably high mortality, morbidity, and disability from noncommunicable diseases (NCDs), COVID-19 has resulted in major setbacks for sustainable development. - " Structural challenges/vulnerabilities or historical characteristics of economies including size, limited resource base, overly specialized economies, small domestic markets, trade imbalances (deficits), and sub-optimal positioning on value chains.
-The talent and potential of people living in the region are not yet being translated into higher performance on established indicators of research, development and innovation, and labour productivity - Economic stagnation and growing poverty and inequality are challenges faced by most economies in the region, in the decade before the pandemic occurred.
+The talent and potential of people living in the region are not yet being translated into higher performance on established indicators of research, development and innovation, and labour productivity. - Economic stagnation and growing poverty and inequality are challenges faced by most economies in the region, in the decade before the pandemic occurred.
 Growth in the Caribbean (with notable exceptions, such as Guyana, Suriname, and Trinidad and Tobago) over the last ten years has not matched that of other emerging market economies.
 COVID-19 resulted in a contraction of Caribbean economies of 9.1 per cent in 2020, driving up unemployment, inequality, and poverty.
+In particular, the impact on tourism and services, on which most economies are largely dependent, has

-- In particular, the impact on tourism and services, on which most economies are largely dependent, has been severe.
+- been severe.
 As a direct result of the above, fiscal space in most countries in the region is generally limited.
-The damage to key industries and reduction in employment opportunities have exacerbated existing inequities with youth, women, refugees and migrants experiencing the greatest job losses due to COVID-19.4 - " Violence and crime continue to affect human security and business development.
+The damage to key industries and reduction in employment opportunities have exacerbated existing inequities with youth, women, refugees and migrants experiencing the greatest job losses due to COVID-19. - Violence and crime continue to affect human security and business development.
 Some of the causes are national or sub-national, associated with particular socioeconomic factors, governance, efficient justice systems and law enforcement capacity, and, in some cases, social norms.
-Gender-based violence (GBV) as well as femicide and homicide are much higher than global averages.
-Other causes relate to the geography of the Caribbean and the inherent challenges of maritime security among multiple small islands which expose countries in the region to higher risks of narcotics trafficking, trafficking in people, and trafficking of arms. - natural hazards).
+Gender-based violence (GBV) as well as femicide and homicide are much higher than global averages.5 Other causes relate to the geography of the Caribbean and the inherent challenges of maritime security among multiple small islands which expose countries in the region to higher risks of narcotics trafficking, trafficking in people, and trafficking of arms. - Climate change (both anthropogenic and natural hazards).
 Rising sea levels and more frequent and intense extreme rainfall events will threaten communities in low-lying coastal areas and a significant number of major urban centres across the region.
 Food production in coastal areas is threatened, with knock-on effects on food security.
 Increasing temperatures will heighten the intensity and frequency of tropical cyclones.
 They will also increase the frequency of heatwaves, drought, and, paired with reduced net levels of precipitation, will even raise the risks of fires in the rainforests of Guyana, Suriname, and Belize.
-Water scarcity will become a significant challenge in multiple countries.
-The location of most population and infrastructure centres in coastal areas and the dependence on tourism and agriculture further compound vulnerabilities to disasters, environmental degradation and climate change.
+Water scarcity will become a significant https://evaw-global-database.unwomen.org/en.

-4 Azcona et al., 2020; ILO, 2020; ILO Office for the Caribbean, 2020
+Azcona et al., 2020; ILO, 2020; ILO Office for the Caribbean, 2020.